 During 1912 Willie left Washington to work in a lab set up by Good Housekeeping Magazine.

-The Food and Drug Administration adapted a new study in 1927 concerning insecticides; copper, lead, and arsenic was limited to its medical use.
-During this time the export of apples from our country was banned in areas like Britin because the government removed the Bureu of Chemistry, which included toxicity of food from insecticides.
+The Food and Drug Administration adopted a new study in 1927 concerning insecticides; copper, lead, and arsenic was limited to its medical use.
+During this time the export of apples from our country was banned in areas like Britain because the government removed the Bureau of Chemistry, which included toxicity of food from insecticides.

 The FDA tried to retrieve all 240 gallons bought 107 people had already died which meant the FDA needed safety testing before any new product went to market.
 It was directly in their faces, you could not place toxins into any preparation then hand it out for public use and watch them die.
 So the FDA knew they needed to revise and add to their laws.

-By 1938 a Food, Drug and Cosmetic Act and the Science and Law act addressed the problem.
+By 1938 a Food, Drug, and Cosmetic Act and the Science and Law act addressed the problem.
 Food standards required a label.
-Drugs by law had to list each ingredient and now they enforced church in labeling, the name and address of the manufacturer ingredients and safety testing of each product for the first time.
-Although this sounded perfect they would learn different.
+Drugs by law had to list each ingredient and now they enforced church in labeling, the name, and address of the manufacturer ingredients and safety testing of each product for the first time.
+Although this sounded perfect they would learn differently.
 The standard of testing, although changed, is still part of the FDA.
-In 1938 they began testing animals to find out if it was suitable for the public use.
+In 1938 they began testing animals to find out if it was suitable for public use.

 In 1939 the Federal Reorganization Act came into effect – the heading read – Federal Security Agency and directly beneath three different agencies, from left to right, FDA – Public Health Service –Social Security Administration.
 Now a new federal security agency was formed.

-During the late 1940s the new national Institute of health began placebo trial’s.
-By the 1950s the animal trials and human clinical trials were the new standards and once more there was change in the system.
+During the late 1940s, the new national Institute of health began placebo trials.
+By the 1950s the animal trials and human clinical trials were the new standards and once more there was changed in the system.